untwisted/untwisted/BOOK.md

 >>>
 ~~~

-There is a other way to add a mapping between an event and a handle to a Dispatcher object it is
+There is other way to add a mapping between an event and a handle to a Dispatcher object it is
 using the xmap function.
 This function is merely a synonymous for 'add_map'.

 ~~~python